 By Brian Robinson.
 Punching makes sense when there is something to punch.
 There is nothing more natural than to resist the things we dislike or fear.
 That's the way we're wired.
 And most of the time it works.
 Resistance is our friend: it's not our enemy.
 But what if the things we are trying to … Continue reading Anxiety: The Problem With Resistance.

 By Brian Robinson.
 Blurred vision Anxiety sufferers can experience a host of troublesome symptoms.
 This is a characteristic which often makes it a difficult condition to manage.
 Generally speaking, however, symptoms only arise due to high levels of stress or the fight or flight response having been activated.
-Although as anxiety sufferers, we may believe … Continue reading Anxiety Symptoms: Depersonalisation: Derealisation
+However, as anxiety sufferers we may believe … Continue reading Anxiety Symptoms: Depersonalisation: Derealisation

 By Brian Robinson.
 Anxiety can be a confusing experience.
 But the better we understand it: the less confusing it becomes.
 The critical thing to remember, is that the underlying cause of anxiety is stress or tension within the body.
 If our body, our emotions and our minds are relaxed, then we cannot possibly be anxious. … Continue reading Anxiety: Two Tensions